People choose to homeschool for a variety of reasons. Here are 50+ reasons why, a homeschooled student, chose and love

-16. The average student loses around 75% of what he was taught in school over summer break.
+16. The average student loses around half of what he was taught in school over summer break.
 Therefore, the first few months of public school are spent doing review.

 17. We have a lower student-to-teacher ratio.

 19. Not to mention having to deal with sex ed in elementary school

 20. We have no Common Core or No Child Left Behind – we can learn at our own pace!

-22. I am not subject to political correctness, indoctrination and political propaganda.
+22. I am not subject to political correctness, indoctrination, and political propaganda.
 I’m able to learn from a variety of sources.